-Fellowships will be awarded on the basis of the demonstrated merit and potential of the applicant, taking into account the applicant's academic record, research ability, and references.
+Fellowships will be awarded based on the demonstrated merit and potential of the applicant, taking into account the applicant's academic record, research ability, and references.
 The suitability and excellence of the proposed research environment, along with the intrinsic value and feasibility of the proposed research program, will be important criteria in the evaluation process.
 In addition, proposed supervisors will be expected to hold an academic appointment.